-2. With the gold contacts facing down, insert the Micro SIM card into the slot until you hear a click.
+- 2. With the gold contacts facing down, insert the nano SIM card into the slot until you hear a click. - 3.

-- You can manually convert a nano SIM card using the provided SIM card adapter and sticker. - To prevent damage, do not insert a nano SIM card directly, and do not insert an empty SIM card adapter or any other object into the slot. - 3.
 Connect the power adapter and push in the POWER ON/OFF button to turn on the router.
 The power source shall be near the device and shall be easily accessible. - 4.
 Connect your computer to the router.